-The day-to-day operation of the Low Carbon Hub is managed by a team of 15 staff (12.9 full-time equivalents) employed by the Low Carbon Hub CIC.
+The day-to-day operation of the Low Carbon Hub is managed by a team of 20 full and part time staff employed by the Low Carbon Hub CIC.

-- Barbara Hammond, CEO, steers the strategy of the Low Carbon Hub, in conjunction with the Boards, and ensures the Low Carbon Hub is well managed, resourced, and effective in delivering our business plan. - Adriano Figueiredo, Innovation Director, leads the continuous development of the Hub's zero carbon strategy.
-Adriano also acts as the Hub's programme manager for Project LEO. - Tom Heel, Business Development Director, develops and delivers on our existing business model, as well as developing models for any new business propositions. - Alison Grunewald, Business Relationship Manager, manages the European Regional Development Fund project, OxFutures, which is growing Oxfordshire's low carbon economy. - James Ochiltree, Project Manager, develops and maintains new and existing renewable energy projects. - Rachel Boyes-Watson, Chief Operating Officer, ensures all business operations run smoothly including finance, billing, and insurance.
-Rachel is Company Secretary for the Hub and manages the registry administration for our investor Members. - Harry Orchard, Operations Manager, ensures the efficient operation of our renewable energy projects. - Mark Coles and Leanne Byatt, Finance Team, are responsible for the effective day-to-day management of the Hub's finances. - Saskya Huggins, Social Impact Director, is responsible for developing a robust community benefit strategy, reporting on the Hub's social impact, and raising investment for energy projects. - Beth McAllister, Tabitha Whiting, and Zoe Toone, Marketing and Communications Team, plan and implement the Hub's communications and marketing strategy. - Catherine Ryan, Community Engagement Manager, works with low carbon communities across Oxfordshire to support the design and delivery of projects to help local people reduce their carbon footprint. - Kat Luddecke, Stakeholder Engagement Advisor, supports our work with key partners and manages the administration for the Boards of Directors. - Joanna Tamburino, Investor Support Co-ordinator, is responsible for responding to investor and renewable energy host queries and ensures the smooth running of the Hub office.
+- Barbara Hammond, CEO, steers the strategy of the Low Carbon Hub, in conjunction with the Boards, and ensures the Low Carbon Hub is well managed, resourced, and effective in delivering our business plan. - Adriano Figueiredo, Innovation Director, leads the continuous development of the Hub's zero carbon strategy. - Tom Heel, Business Development Director, develops and delivers on new and existing business models. - Alison Grunewald, Business Relationship Manager, manages our OxFutures and Energy Solutions Oxfordshire projects with Richard Dorey, Business Development Manager. - Tim Lunel, Project Manager, Cosy Homes Oxfordshire - Mairi Brookes, Project Manager, on Project LEO. - James Ochiltree, Project Manager, develops and maintains new and existing renewable energy projects. - Rachel Boyes-Watson, Chief Operating Officer, ensures all business operations run smoothly and is our Company Secretary. - Harry Orchard, Operations Manager, ensures the efficient operation of our renewable energy projects. - Sam Clutton and Leanne Byatt, Finance Team, are responsible for the management of the Hub's finances. - Saskya Huggins, Social Impact Director, is responsible for developing a robust community benefit strategy, reporting on the Hub's social impact, and raising investment for energy projects. - Beth McAllister, Tabitha Whiting, Zoë Toone, and Judy Davis, Marketing and Communications Team, plan and implement the Hub's communications and marketing strategy. - Catherine Ryan, Community Engagement Manager, works with low carbon communities across Oxfordshire to support the design and delivery of projects to help local people reduce their carbon footprint. - Kat Luddecke, Stakeholder Engagement Advisor, supports our work with key partners and manages the administration for the Boards of Directors and parts of our LEO work package. - Joanna Tamburino, Investor Support Co-ordinator, is responsible for responding to investor and renewable energy host queries.

-Low Carbon Hub is really dedicated, knowledgeable, and passionate and that all together means they are making fantastic things happen.
+•• Everybody at the Low Carbon Hub is really dedicated, knowledgeable, and passionate and that all together means they are making fantastic things happen.